Skip navigation

 9. ... oral medications or in emergency situations to treat edema (fluid retention; excess fluid held in body tissues) ... by various medical problems, including heart failure, pulmonary edema (excess fluid in the lungs), kidney, and liver ...

-10. Edema (Swelling) and Cancer Treatment From the National Institutes of Health (National Cancer Institute)
+10. When Body Parts Swell: Taking a Closer Look at Edema From the National Institutes of Health (National Institutes of Health)

 previous · 1 · 2 · 3 · 4 · 5 · 6 · 7 · 8 · 9 · 10 · next